(Federal, State & Regional Governments Only)

 The Cooperative Assistance Program is a grant program established by the Florida Legislature and the District for the purpose of financially cooperating with federal, state and regional governments to alleviate problems associated with the Atlantic Intracoastal Waterway and associated waterways within the District.
 The program is authorized by Section 374.976, Florida Statutes, and is administered under the provisions of Chapter 66B-1, Florida Administrative Code.

 Eligible federal, state and regional governmental agencies seeking to develop waterway improvement projects within the twelve counties of the District (Miami-Dade to Nassau Counties) can apply for funding assistance.
-Grant application package will be available on the District's wensite the second week of January.
-Applications are due at the District office by the end of March.
+Grant application package will be available on the District's website in January.
+Applications are due at the District office toward the end of March.
 Please see application package for specific deadline dates.
+Funding is awarded in October.

 Applications are initially reviewed by District staff for compliance with District rules.
 If the application is in compliance, the applicant presents their application to the District's Board of Commissioners.
 The Board then evaluates the application for funding which is subject to statutory and budget limitations.
 For those projects which are approved for funding by the District Board, assistance funds become available on October 1st.Waterway related projects must be located on natural, navigable waterways within the District.
 Eligible waterway related projects include the following: